-This activity will waive provisions of section 8(o)(9) of the 1937 Act, and 24 CFR 982.311 and 982.352(c) to encourage landlords to participate in the HCV program by providing leasing incentives to make unit(s) available for lease by HCV participants.
+HC was approved for the activity in its CY 2024 MTW Supplement.
+This activity waives provisions of section 8(o)(9) of the 1937 Act, and 24 CFR 982.311 and 982.352(c) to encourage landlords to participate in the HCV program by providing leasing incentives to make unit(s) available for lease by HCV participants.
 The following leasing incentives will be made available to participating and qualifying landlords, as applicable.